hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

   ..
 Note:: In csh/tcsh the ``test`` (or ``[``) command is not needed.
 Conditions and comparisons are directly placed within the round braces.

+It's important to consider the exit status of conditional blocks.
+An ``if-then-else`` block will return exit code 0, indicating success, as long as no errors were encountered during execution.
+This means that, if you use an ``if-then-elif`` block (i.e. without an ``else`` statement), your script will run successfully regardless of whether any of the conditions were actually met.

+This might be what you want to happen, but in most circumstances it is good practise to include an ``else`` statement, to specify the desired behaviour when none of the expected conditions has been met.
+You coud use this to exit the script with non-zero code, print an error message, or anything else that could be useful for debugging in future.

+Remember that it is often difficult to foresee every possible input/use case when you first write a script, and being diligent when you first write a program will probably save you a lot of time and head-scratching in the future!

   +--------------------+------------------------------------------------------+--------------------+
   |  **sh/bash**       |                                                      | **csh/tcsh**       |
   +--------------------+------------------------------------------------------+--------------------+